shubhamsborkar/calendar-tell/README.md

 A confident company fills its investor calendar after a good quarter and goes quiet after a bad one.

 This repo documents, end to end, how I read a company's post-earnings behavior with one plain-English paragraph in Claude Code, using Lululemon (LULU) as the live case in the days after it cut guidance.
-It accompanies this edition of Alpha with AI: [NEWSLETTER LINK]
+It accompanies this edition of Alpha with AI:(https://ai.shikshannivesh.com/p/i-taught-ai-to-read-a-companys-earnings)]

 ## What is in here